-This guide covers importing Oracle’s official repository, installing VirtualBox with matching kernel headers, configuring the Extension Pack for USB 3.0 and RDP support, and setting user group permissions for hardware access.
-You’ll learn the complete setup from repository configuration through a production-ready virtualization environment with automatic security updates.
+This guide covers importing Oracle’s official repository from the VirtualBox Linux Downloads page, installing VirtualBox with matching kernel headers, configuring the Extension Pack for USB 3.0 and RDP support, and setting user group permissions for hardware access.
+You will complete the setup from repository configuration through a production-ready virtualization environment with automatic security updates.

 Import VirtualBox APT Repository